Discography: The Complete Singles Collection: Composition

-Discography collects all of the singles released by Pet Shop Boys up to 1991.
+Discography collects all of the singles released by Pet Shop Boys up to 1991 except for "How Can You Expect to Be Taken Seriously?"
 16 of the 18 tracks were singles, while the last two tracks ("DJ Culture" and "Was It Worth It?") are new songs recorded exclusively for this compilation.
 Discography also contains a non-album single: the duo's cover version of U2's song "Where the Streets Have No Name", which later in the song breaks into the chorus of Frankie Valli's "Can't Take My Eyes Off You".
 Although many of the album's songs were released in other forms, this compilation only features the seven-inch single versions.

 Pet Shop Boys also released a companion video compilation, Videography, consisting of the music videos for each of the songs on Discography, arranged in a slightly different order.
 Additionally, the song "Was It Worth It?" was replaced with "How Can You Expect to Be Taken Seriously?", which was not on the audio version of the album, despite being a double A-side with "Where the Streets Have No Name (I Can't Take My Eyes off You)" (the exclusion being due to the constrictions of the CD's running time).